gripep/dotfiles/README.md

 └── zsh
 ```

-All development-related files will live under the `Developer/` directory.
+Everything development-related will live under the `Developer/` directory.
 Inside, there will be a Linux-style structure to keep things tidy, e.g. `bin/`, `opt/`, `src/`, `tmp/`, etc.

 ```bash
 Developer